-In extension, most forms of information delivery, including educational meetings, workshops, field days, even individual responses and contacts, are considered evidence of activity and should be summarized, reported and considered in evaluations.
+In extension, most forms of information delivery, including educational meetings, workshops, field days, even individual responses and contacts, are considered evidences of activity and should be summarized, reported and considered in evaluations.

-For instruction, evidence of productivity includes delivery of formal courses and student contact hours, as well as support of student engagement, experiential education, organized student activities, professional development and advising.
+For instruction, evidences of productivity include delivery of formal courses and student contact hours, as well as support of student engagement, experiential education, organized student activities, professional development and advising.